SemanticDraw: Towards Real-Time Interactive Content Creation from Image Diffusion Models: Sample Application

-This last section elaborates on the structure and the usage of demo application for our \textsc{StreamMultiDiffusion}, introduced in Section~\ref{sec:6_discussion}.
-Starting from the basic description of user interface in Section~\ref{sec:e_app:ui}, we discuss the expected procedure of using the app in Section~\ref{sec:e_app:basic-usage}.
-Our discussion also includes how the proposed concept of \emph{semantic palette} can be implemented based on \textsc{StreamMultiDiffusion}, the first real-time interactive region-based text-to-image generation algorithm.
+This last section elaborates on the design and the example usage of our demo application of \textsc{SemanticDraw}, introduced in Section~5 of the main manuscript.
+Starting from the basic description of user interface in Section~\ref{sec:e_app:ui}, we discuss the expected usage of the app in Section~\ref{sec:e_app:basic-usage}.
+Our discussion mainly focuses on how real-time interactive content creation is achieved from accelerated region-based text-to-image generation algorithm we have provided.